Hype StackHypeStack

 TemplateScaffolded code

-better-studioAuth, billing, unified app shell, plus landing and pricing pages
+better-studioAuth, billing, unified app shell, plus a landing page and custom styling

 The free template does not include paid provider integrations such as WorkOS auth, Stripe billing or Sentry.
 Paid packs are installed and licensed separately.